What Language is This? Ask Your Tokenizer

 \paragraph{Inference.} At inference time, we use the inference procedure of \unilm discussed in \cref{sec:inference} to find the most probable segmentation of a string under each language's $\unigramdistlang$.
 Importantly, this means that the most probable segmentation $\tokfunc_{\unigramdistlang}(\str)$ can vary across languages.
 This yields a flexible model where the probability of a string reflects language-specific token frequencies, despite sharing a common vocabulary.
 We then approximate the probability of a string under language $\lang$ as the probability of its most probable segmentation in that language: $\model(\str\mid\lang) = p_{\unigramdistlang}(\tokfunc_{\unigramdistlang}(\str))$.
 Finally, we assign the language label that optimizes the posterior probability, \ie, \cref{eq:lang-id}.
 We write the instantiation of \cref{eq:lang-id} here explicitly for the reader's convenience:

 \paragraph{Computational Complexity.} At training time, \unilid estimates a separate unigram distribution for each language by running the EM procedure over the corresponding language-specific corpus.
 For a corpus $\corpus^\lang$ of total character length $N_\lang$ (\eg, number of Unicode code points or bytes), each EM iteration requires computing expected token counts via the forward--backward algorithm, which runs in $\mathcal{O}(N_\lang \cdot \maxtoklength)$, where again $\maxtoklength$ denotes the maximum token length.
 Parameter updates are linear in the vocabulary size $|\vocab|$.
 Since per-language distribution parameters are estimated independently, training parallelizes trivially across languages.

-At inference time, \unilid uses a similar Viterbi-style dynamic program as \unilm: first building a lattice that enumerates all valid segmentations of a string $\allsegmentations_\vocab(\str)$ and then finding the maximum probability option among them; we remind the reader that this runs in $\mathcal{O}(N \cdot \maxtoklength)$ time.
+At inference time, \unilid uses a similar Viterbi-style dynamic program as in \unilm: first building a lattice that enumerates all valid segmentations of a string $\allsegmentations_\vocab(\str)$ and then finding the maximum probability option among them.
 The lattice needs only to be constructed once per string, regardless of the number of language-conditional distributions.
 Finding the optimal segmentation of a string and its probability for each language then takes $\mathcal{O}(|\languages| \cdot E)$ time, where $E$ is the number of edges in the lattice.
 Finally, we need a $\mathcal{O}(|\languages|)$ pass to evaluate the Bayes decision rule.
 In practice, this additional cost is modest relative to other standard components of modern NLP pipelines, \eg, a single forward pass through a neural encoder, which typically dominates end-to-end runtime.
 Further, the number of edges $E$ in a lattice will be $N\cdot b$, where $b$ is a branching factor of the lattice, which tells us on average how many tokens in the vocabulary start at a certain string position and are part of one of its valid segmentations; typically this is on the order of 1-5 tokens, making the optimal-segmentation step much cheaper than lattice construction.
-In the pathological case, a lattice could have $b = N \cdot\maxtoklength$, implying that the worst case time complexity of inference is $\mathcal{O}(|\languages| \cdot N \cdot\maxtoklength)$.
-In practice, $b \ll N \cdot \maxtoklength$ and so inference takes we $\mathcal{O}(|\languages| + N \cdot\maxtoklength)$.
+In the pathological case, a lattice could have $b = \maxtoklength$.
+In practice, $b \ll \maxtoklength$ and so inference takes $\mathcal{O}(|\languages|\cdot N\cdot b + N \cdot\maxtoklength)$.